usnistgov/fipy/documentation/CODESPEED.rst

 To download it, go to https://github.com/tobami/codespeed and use the downloads button on the right side to get the latest stable version.
-Below that on the page is the readme document which does a pretty good job at letting you know how to get started.
+Below that on the page is the README document which does a pretty good job at letting you know how to get started.
 Once the package is downloaded, you'll need to cd into the speedcenter/ directory and do three commands::